-Since moving to my home this pink bathroom has been on my wish list of to-dos.
-The pink tile surely beats the shag carpet but both had to go!
-As I’ve mentioned before, we had a ton on our home renovation wish list and the less expensive chores became the priority.
+Since moving into my home this pink bathroom has been on my hit list.
+The pink tile definitely beats the shag carpet, but both had to go!
+We had a ton of items on our home renovation wish list and the least expensive chores became priority.
 Finally this spring we went ahead and tackled the job.
 And by that I mean we hired the pros and let them do the heavy lifting.

-We knew we wanted to get rid of all of the pink tile.
+We got rid of all of the pink tile.
 All. of. it.
-The tub is a really nice, original cast iron tub so we kept it.
-That saved us quite a bit of money since we didn’t have to invest in a new tub and shower which can be $1,000-$2,000 even for a basic one.
+The tub is in good condition – a nice, original cast iron tub – so we kept it.
+That saved us quite a bit of money since we didn’t have to invest in a new tub and shower.

 We started with our carpenters.
-We have two of they greatest guys who help us with most of our carpentry work in our home.
+We have two of they greatest guys who help us with the bigger carpentry projects in our home.
 They’re honest, dependable and hard working and we love them.
 With them scheduled, we coordinated a meeting with a plumber and tile contractor.
-I coordinated the subs, but whenever possible, I let them speak to each other directly.

 I really wanted to maximize the space since it’s our only bathroom and it is really small.
-If I had my choice, we would have installed a shower and gotten rid of the tub.
-However, we thought if we ever decided to sell it, anyone with kids would immediately rule out a home with no tub.
+If I had my choice, we would have installed a shower and removed the tub.
+But, we knew the tub might be an asset if we ever decided to sell.

 Originally, we thought we wanted to have bead board on the walls but decided to go with board and batten for a couple of reasons.
-First, we thought less lines would mean “less busy” in such a small space.
-Second, the look of board and batten was a little less country cottage and seemed more sleek to us.
-So, once the decision was made, we gave this tutorial to our carpentry team.
+So, once the decision was made, we gave this tutorial to the carpenters.
 They thought it was a breeze to install.

 We also had two niche cutouts added.
-It’s amazing how much nicer the tub looks with the white tile walls.
+It’s amazing how much nicer the tub looks with the white tile walls in the shower.

-You’ll notice on the wall under the window that the board is off center with the window.
+On the wall under the window the board is not center with the window.
 It had to be centered on the wall or the window so I chose to center it on the wall because I thought it would look better when seen from the door.
-In hindsight, I think we should have centered the board on the window but it’s not a big deal to me.
+In hindsight, we should have centered the board on the window but it’s not a big deal.

-We added a new paneled door and threshold and I think it makes the room look much better.
+The new paneled door and threshold make the room look much better.